Scalable and robust regression models for continuous proportional data: Cobin and micobin regression models

 By the properties of the exponential family, the mean and variance can be derived directly by differentiating $B(\theta) = \log\left\{(e^\theta-1)/\theta\right\}$,

-which illustrates that $E(Y)$ is only controlled by the natural parameter $\theta$ and $\var(Y)$ is proportional to the dispersion parameter $\lambda^{-1}$.
+which illustrates that $E(Y)$ is only controlled by the natural parameter $\theta$ and $\var(Y)$ is proportional to the dispersion parameter $\lambda^{-1}$; if $\theta=0$ we have $E(Y)=1/2$ and $\var(Y)=1/(12\lambda)$.
 See Figure~\ref{fig:beta_cobin_micobin} for examples and a comparison with the beta distribution having the same mean and variance.

-An important distinction from the beta distribution is that the cobin distribution does not allow bimodal densities having spikes at both zero and one.
-This implies that the range of possible variances under the cobin distribution is smaller than that for that beta, and the maximum variance $1/12$ is achieved at $\mathrm{Unif}(0,1)$.
-This restriction may be an advantage in many applications in which the true density of the response given covariates is unlikely to be U-shaped, but U-shaped fitted distributions can arise in beta regression for certain covariate values due to lack of fit and sparse data.